Nursing Home Fall Lawsuit in Michigan

 Broken bones are another common result of falls in nursing homes.
 Specifically, hip fractures, wrist fractures, and arm fractures are common forms of broken bones after a serious fall.
 If complications arise from these broken bones, this can take the situation from bad to worse very quickly.

-Another consequence of fall injuries is the decrease in a resident’s quality of life.
+Another consequence of fall injuries is a decrease in a resident’s quality of life.
 When someone suffers debilitating injuries that reduce their mobility and independence, this can lead to depression, anxiety, and social isolation.
 They may be too afraid of falling again to participate in activities they once enjoyed.
 This is a possibility even if no injury occurs to the resident.
+Lipton Law’s catastrophic injury lawyers in Michigan help victims who have suffered life-altering injuries.

 Lastly, physical therapy and extensive rehabilitation could be a necessity for those who suffer serious injuries during the fall.
 Medical bills related to ongoing care and rehabilitation can quickly add up, putting the resident or their family in a financial bind.